GuidanceMantras/GuidanceMantras/README.md

 ### Planning
 - Plan everything in your life, such as getting Jobs, going out or doing something, eventually it reduce the burden and save time
+- Always plan in your life for next 5 to 10 years ahead

 ### Buying things
 - You should know the use case of each item, which you need to buy and actual cost of it